Tomas-M/iotop/README.md

         --threshold=1..10  threshold to switch to next unit --ascii            disable using Unicode
         --unicode          use Unicode drawing chars
-    -W, --write            write preceding options to the config and exit
+    -N, --inverse          use inverse interface (black on white) --filter=REGEX     filter processes by TID and COMMAND -W, --write            write preceding options to the config and exit

 ## Contribute